-Dungeons & Dragons is a big video game and it can be intimidating to determine where you should move and how to level up.
+Dungeons & Dragons is a big game and it can be intimidating to determine where you should move and how to level up.
 Fifth edition has made this procedure a lot easier than its predecessors, though it can still be a lot for beginners to role playing video games.
-Let us help you through it.
+Here are a list of things you need to check once your character has leveled up.

 Level Up Checklist: